People standing in front of collapsed building after earthquakes in Venezuela.

 If you’re trying to make a one-off donation, please click on the “Single” button above.

-On Wednesday 24 June, two powerful earthquakes struck Venezuela just seconds apart, measuring 7.2 and 7.5 in magnitude.
-At least 1,430 people have died and more than 3,000 have been injured, with numbers likely to rise.
+On 24 June, two powerful earthquakes struck Venezuela just seconds apart, measuring 7.2 and 7.5 in magnitude.
+More than 6,000 people have been killed, and tens of thousands have been injured.
+23,000 people are still living in temporary camps.

 Please donate to help us reach more children in Venezuela now.